abd-mo/Stack-and-Queue-linked-liste-based-implemntation/README.md

 -------------------------------------------------------------
 **Analysis:**

--We want to simulate the circle Queue through hot potato game, with also taking into consideration the Queue Structure’s will be “Linked list based implantation”.
+-We want to simulate the circle Queue through hot potato game, with also taking into consideration the Queue Structure’s will be “Linked list based implemntation”.

 -In this game, children line up in a circle, music starts playing (10-25 sec will be taken randomly) and pass the potato from child to another after a random period (1-3 sec).